 - Unit check in is at an assigned time between 4-7 PM on your first day.
 It is important to caravan and arrive together since the whole Unit must be present before checking in.
-Follow the "Check In" signs for your camp.
-(Camp Pioneer may not have Camp Hosts.
-Units will be on their own for Check in and out.) - Our Camp Hosts will greet you.
+Follow the "Check In" signs for your camp. - Our Camp Hosts will greet you.
 Parents who are driving but not staying may not travel beyond the parking lot, even on foot.
 Registered guests only. - Wear your face coverings at check in. - Our hosts will need this information on your arrival before heading to your campsite: - Completed Pre-screening for each unit member (do this online on the day of your arrival - required for contact tracing) - Confirmation that no one arriving at camp has COVID-19 symptoms - Affirming that your group consists of those listed on your reservation (contact tracing requirement) - A completed Roster to turn in to Camp Host. - At most camps you can park ONE car (not trailer) at or near your campsite in an area marked for you.
 You will still have to walk your gear in a little way as our camps weren't designed as car camps.
 Have Scouts pack to hike their own gear into camp.
 Other vehicles remain in the parking lot. - Check out is outside the Camp Office by 4 PM (or other location designated by Camp Host) on your last day.
 It is important that you takeyour trash with you (State rule), and check your site so it is ready for the next campers.
 Don't forget to check with our Camp Hosts for any Lost and Found items, which will be held at the Scout Office for 45 days before being donated. - Gear and all garbage hauled out to the parking Lot - Campsite and surrounding area litter swept. - Outhouses Cleaned and litter removed.
-(Units are to bring cleaning supplies) - Develop a list of hazards and maintenance needs and leave with Camp Host.
+(Units are to bring cleaning supplies) - o Develop a list of hazards and maintenance needs and leave with Camp Host.